billputer/billwiens.com/resume/resume.md

 * Worked with internal developers and client operations staff to provision infrastructure and enable rapid deployment for Python and PHP web applications and services.
 * Used both Puppet and Chef to manage CentOS and Ubuntu servers, including physical servers and those virtualized in the cloud (AWS, Rackspace).
 * Completed performance analyses to find bottlenecks and advised on/implemented fixes.
-* Acted in a "firefighter" role to debug and fix critical bugs.
+* Acted in a "firefighter" role to debug and fix unexpected system issues.
 * Used a variety of monitoring and analytics tools (Nagios, Munin, Boundary, New Relic).
 * Introduced the use of Vagrant to create disposable development environments and Jenkins for build automation.